WaqarSyed/chai-aur-react/interviewQuestions.md

 - The Context API in React allows you to share data between components without passing props through every level of the component tree.
 It provides a way for components to access data that is "global" to the component tree, such as a user's authentication status or a theme.

 - The Context API consists of a Provider component , which provides the data, and a Consumer component , which accesses the data.

+## 47. What is React Router?

+- React Router is a library for routing in React apps.
+It allows you to define the different routes in your application and render the appropriate components for each route.
+This makes it easy to change the displayed content based on the current URL , without having to refresh the page.